 Note – The Briston Clubmaster Chronograph model is also available from Twisted Time here in the UK.
-Whilst it uses the same design concept and a similar quality of movement (Miyota OS21 Chronograph quartz), I would maybe question it as regards value for money, as the cheapest version is more expensive at around £200 (other versions more).
+Whilst it uses the same design concept and a similar quality of movement (Miyota OS21 quartz).
+It’s more more expensive at around £200, though is still good value for me.

-Now they are nice, of that there is no question, but whereas my date version is in my opinion really good value, I’m not quite so sure the same can be said of the Chrono.
+Now, they are nice, of that there is no question, but whereas my date version is in my opinion really good value, time will tell if the Chrono version is too.
 The same colour scheme as my Date model for example is £215.